Kremlin says Ukrainian and European proposals won't improve chances of peace

 Background:

-- Dmitriev said that talks with the US side on Russia's war against Ukraine have been "constructive" and will continue on Saturday and Sunday.
+- Dmitriev said that talks with the US on Russia's war against Ukraine have been "constructive" and will continue on Saturday and Sunday.

 Support Ukrainska Pravda on Patreon!